David Ochterlony: Mubarak Begum

 Although much younger than Ochterlony, Mubarak was seen as the dominant personality in the relationship.
 This led one observer to remark that "making Sir David the Commissioner of Delhi was the same as making Generallee Begum".
 Another observer remarked that "Ochterlony's mistress is the mistress now of everyone within the walls.
 As a result of her influence, Ochterlony considered raising his children as Muslims, and when his two daughters by Mubarak Begum had grown up, he adopted a child from the family of the Nawabs of Loharu, one of the leading Muslim families of Delhi.
 Raised by Mubarak, the girl went on to marry her cousin, a nephew of the famous Urdu poet Mirza Ghalib.

 Mubarak even seems to have set herself up as a power in her own right, and even formed her own independent foreign policy.
 At one point, it was reported that "Mubarak Begum, alias Generalee Begum, fills the [Delhi] papers with accounts of the Nizars and Khiluts [gifts and dresses of honor] given and taken by her in her transactions with the Vacquils [ambassadors of the different Indian powers] - an extraordinary liberty, if true."

 However, in spite of all her power and high status, Mubarak Begum was widely unpopular among the British and the Mughals alike.
 She offended the British by calling herself "Lady Ochterlony" and on the other hand, also offended the Mughals by awarding herself the title "Qudsia Begum", a title previously reserved for the Emperor's mother.
 After Ochterlony's death, she inherited Mubarak Bagh, an Anglo-Mughal garden tomb Ochterlony had built in the north of Old Delhi, but her intense unpopularity combined with her background as a dancing girl ensured that no Mughal gentleman would use her structure.
-To this date, the tomb is still referred to by the local inhabitants of the old city as the "Rundi ki Masjid" ("The Whore's Mosque").
+To this date, the tomb is still referred to by the local inhabitants of the old city as the "Randi ki Masjid" ("Prostitute's Mosque").